2017 International Research Visiting Fellowship Scheme

 Whilst attracting international visitors to UON is the key focus of this scheme, the Selection Panel will consider requests for UON researchers to visit a prominent overseas institution if they are able to demonstrate that the visit would be highly strategic and would likely lead to UON’s collaboration on an application for international research funding.

-Travel must be completed in the calendar year for which the IRVF is awarded, therefore funding awarded for 2016 must be fully spent before 1 December 2016.
+Travel must be completed in the calendar year for which the IRVF is awarded, therefore funding awarded for 2017 must be fully spent before 1 December 2017 unless the IRVF is supporting a potential ARC/NHMRC fellowship applicant in which case the funding is for a visit in 2016.

 Visitors must spend a minimum of two weeks at UON.
 In the instance where Fellowship funding is allocated for travel to an international partner, UON researchers must spend a minimum of two weeks engaged in active collaboration overseas.
 A grant that is not taken up in the calendar year for which it is awarded cannot be postponed.
 In such circumstances the grant will be rescinded.

 The standard award will not exceed $10,000.
-Faculty co-funding is strongly recommended and will be a consideration of the Selection Panel.
+Budget requests greater than $10,000 will be ruled ineligible and the application removed from consideration.
+Any cash support provided from other sources (Faculty/School/Other) should be clearly itemised and detailed in the table provided in Q6 of the application form.
 Funds can be used as a contribution towards the total cost of the activity and can include any (or all) of the following:

 - A direct return economy (not premium economy) airfare for the traveller only, by the most direct route.
 The cost of any stopovers, if not included in the airfare, and any variation from the direct route, must be met by the traveller.